Koha-Community/kohadocs/en/source/02_administration.rst

 data instead of relying on the data in the indexes.
 (If you fear your indexes are out of date, a rebuild of your indexes would be a great idea and solve that situation!)
-The other use for a Match Check is as a “double check” or “veto” of your matching rule.
+The other use for a Match Check is as a âdouble checkâ or âvetoâ of your matching rule.
 For example, if you have a matching rule as below:

 Threshold of 1000